ahmedriaz12/December-AI-App-Builder/README.md

 ## Disclaimer

-December, is an experimental application and is provided "as-is" without any warranty, express or implied.
+December-AI-App-Builder, is an experimental application and is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.

 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.
-You are solely responsible for any decisions and actions taken based on the information provided by December.
+You are solely responsible for any decisions and actions taken based on the information provided by December-AI-App-Builder.

 Please note that the use of the large language models can be expensive due to its token usage.
 By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
 It is highly recommended to check your API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.

-By using December, you agree to indemnify, defend, and hold harmless the developers, contributors, and any affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your use of this software or your violation of these terms.
+By using December-AI-App-Builder, you agree to indemnify, defend, and hold harmless the developers, contributors, and any affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your use of this software or your violation of these terms.

 <!-- LICENSE -->